The Coolest Street Art Around the World

 George Town, Malaysia

 George Town is one of the most interesting colonial cities to visit in Malaysia.
-Apart from the street art, it’s famous for the city is famous for its cuisine, and the best thing you can do is to check out some of the great food courts in the area. coolest street art
+Apart from the cool street art, it’s famous for the city is famous for its cuisine, and the best thing you can do is check out some of the great food courts in the area.

 Submission & photo by Gábor Kovács, Surfing the Planet